HireIQ/opsworks-easy-deploy/README.md

 * `--stack-name`: OpsWorks stack shortname to run command on
 * `--custom_json`: file path or json string to include in deployment.
 * `--timeout`: (in seconds) Timeout, use this to specify an upper limit to the deployment duration.
 If the deploy command exceeds this, the script will exit with error 1.  *Note: if the timeout is exceeded, it will not cancel the already running deployment within OpsWorks.
 However it will prevent it from executing a deployment on any further instances*
-* `--manage-layer-elbs`: Optional flag; if present, any ELBs on the layer will first be detached before the rolling deployment process starts.
+* `--manage-layer-elbs`: Optional flag; if present, any ELBs on the layer will first be detached before the rolling deployment process starts and re-attached to the layer when the entire deployment has completed.
 Use this flag if OpsWorks "Configure" lifecycle events are firing on your instances during a deploy and causing them to be re-added to their ELB before they are ready.

 ## TODO